Nuvorix/glossary-plugin/README.md

 - **Nonce Verification**:
   Uses nonce verification to secure form submissions, ensuring that requests are intentional and prevent CSRF attacks.

+- **Only Administrators Can Create Glossaries**
+  Only administrators are allowed to create, edit, or delete glossary terms.

 ## How Glossary Terms are Stored and Retrieved